How to scrape Google Search with Python (Step-by-step guide)

 You can use related searches to find new ways to write about your business or product that mirrors how your customers search for it.

-The Custom Search JSON API is Google's official tool for extracting search results, which it returns in JSON format.
-With the Custom Search JSON API, you don't have to worry about anti-spam systems or getting blocked.
+The Custom Search JSON API is Google's official tool for extracting search results, which it returns in JSON format, avoiding blocks and CAPTCHAs.

 https://www.googleapis.com/customsearch/v1?key=YOUR_API_KEY&cx=YOUR_SEARCH_ENGINE_ID&q=money

-All you need is to develop a workflow to download search result pages, parse the specific data point of interest, and store it.
+All you need is a workflow to download search result pages, parse the data, and store it.

 Scraping Google with Python